|A totally random picture of a show that is in NO way related to the satire below.|

 Spiker: I’ve heard that non-Betazoid ship’s counselors are also capable of saying that everyone in the damned galaxy is ‘hiding something.’

-Troit: Look this isn’t one of the few episodes that highlight the fact that I am actually somewhat capable instead of just a conduit for every psychic species that wants to hitch a ride in my body.
+Troit: Look this isn’t one of the few episodes that highlight the fact that I am actually somewhat capable instead of just a conduit for every psychic species that wants to demonstrate that the 24th century still has consent issues like woah and hitch a ride in my body.
 I’m sorry that I can’t give you anything else.
 I’m a bad plot hole on the best of days, Bill Spiker.
 At least I’ve accepted MY archetype.
 Have you?
 The shark is hiding something, okay??

 Eastly Crushim: Captain, I have calculated a series of short warp jumps that the shark should be unable to react to.
 If we execute Eastly Theta Seven, we should be able to trick the shark, with the first warp jumps, and then jump OVER it with subsequent jumps.